Arsenal F.C.–Manchester City F.C. rivalry: Title rivals (2022–present)

 On 2 February 2025, Arsenal and City met for their second match-up of the season, with Arsenal subsequently winning the bout 5–1.
 This included Myles Lewis-Skelly scoring his first senior goal for the Gunners, to put them 3–1 up.
-On 21 September 2025, both teams met at the Emirates Stadium in the Premier League, the match ended in a 1-1 draw.
+On 21 September 2025, both teams met at the Emirates Stadium in the Premier League, the match ended in a 1–1 draw thanks to Gabriel Martinelli's lob over Gianluigi Donnarumma in the 3rd minute of added time.
+The two met in the 2026 EFL Cup final, with Nico O'Reilly scoring a brace to secure the trophy for City.
+City won their meeting at the City of Manchester Stadium on 19 April 2026 with a score of 2–1 to put City within three points of the league lead with a game in hand.
+During the match, an altercation took place between Gabriel Magalhães and Haaland.
+After defeating Burnley 1–0 away in the following league game, City moved to the top of the table for the first time since mid-August on goals scored.
+However, a 1–1 draw away to AFC Bournemouth on 19 May 2026 mathematically secured Arsenal their fourth Premier League title, and their first since 2003–04.